Digital Advertising: How to Measure Your Marketing Ad Performance

 - The topic and nature of the search – It could also vary based on the nature of the user’s search terms.
 For example, targeting those who are looking to buy a home is likely to have a higher threshold than advertising makeup products.

 - Related auctions – Thresholds may also depend on the auction for related queries.
 For example, ads for the search query ‘’email marketing course‘’ could be informed by auctions for ‘’email marketing tutorials‘’ or ‘’email marketing classes online ‘’.

-We’ve already covered this, but is important to know that not only extensions increase CTR, they also play a vital role in your ranking when Google Ads estimates how extensions and other ad formats you apply will impact your ad’s performance.
+We’ve already covered this but is important to know that not only do extensions increase CTR, they also play a vital role in your ranking when Google Ads estimates how extensions and other ad formats you apply will impact your ad’s performance.

 Knowing how to measure and improve the effectiveness of your marketing ads is a must for every marketing team.
 Understanding what you are doing right and what are you doing wrong will help you accelerate your overall marketing strategy and therefore increase your profits.

 So, how are your marketing ads performing right now?
 What can you improve?
 From everything learned so far, what are you going to apply to your own campaigns?